Sights & Activities

 Localities • Places

 Food • Wine • Dining

 Contact • Follow

-EXCURSIONS for Segesta, Erice and Piazza Armerina with regularly scheduled departures from Palermo almost every week of the year.
+EXCURSIONS for Segesta, Erice and Agrigento with regularly scheduled departures from Palermo almost every week of the year.
 Why drive or hire your own chauffer?
 Join one of our convenient day tours!
 Expect a small group and great service from the only company that offers these tours regularly.
 Visit our site for details on these exceptional Palermo excursions.

 See Sicily with a

 great Sicily tour!

 Dine in a rustic restaurant, or enjoy rural lodging, hiking, wine tastings,